ShitalMIsankar/ZEPTO-ANALYSIS/README.md

 Data Cleaning

-1.Data cleaning steps included:
+1.Data cleaning steps included -
 Removing Invalid Price Data
 Products with MRP = 0 were removed.

 DELETE FROM zepto_analysis
 WHERE mrp = 0;

-2.Converting Paise to Rupees
+2.Converting Paise to Rupees -
 The prices were converted from paise to rupees.

 UPDATE zepto_analysis